 Your business objective sets the stage for what you want your business to accomplish.
 This is where you will want to consider the overarching goals you’re aiming to reach soon.
 Are there a certain number of products you wish to sell, or a specific clientele you’d like to develop?
 Think about what you would like your business to achieve in your first several years, or how you might want to see it grow.

-Your mission statement should clearly state why your business exists and provide a convincing explanation of what you bring to the table.
+Your mission statement should clearly state why your business exists.
+It should provide a convincing explanation of what you bring to the table.
 When you’re creating your mission statement, give some thought to what your business stands for (your ethics and values), your ideal customers and what they need, and what your business provides that might serve them.

 Included with your mission should be your vision – our idea of how you would like to see your business evolve in time, and what you would like it to ultimately become.
 Consider what success for your business would look like to you, and don’t be afraid to aim high.